Blackburn Rovers ready to finish Championship season – Adarabioyo | Goal.com

 “Playing in our home stadium without any fans, it’s something we’ll have to get used to.

 “They are massive games for us, every game is important for us to get into those play-off spots.
-There’s only a few days until our game against Bristol City, we’re all really looking forward to it.”
+There are only a few days until our game against Bristol City, we’re all really looking forward to it.”

 “There were points where you did think that the season would get cancelled,” he added.